tempelaar-team/qclab-dev/docs/user_guide/algorithm.rst

 Algorithms in QC Lab can are tailored to Model objects defined in adiabatic or diabatic bases (see :ref:`Models <model>`) in order to optimize their performance.
-Such tailoring breaks the compatibility between an algorithm implemented assuming a diabatic basis and those models implemented without such a basis.
+Such tailoring breaks the compatibility between an algorithm implemented assuming a diabatic basis and those models implemented without such a basis (and vice versa).
 As an example, the `AbInitioFewestSwitchesSurfaceHopping` and `AbInitioMeanField` algorithms can only be used with models defined in an adiabatic basis.

 .. _algorithm_objects: